htang87/Group20/docs/TEAMROSTER.md

 <img src = "images/Mal-Photo.jpg">

 Mal is a second-year computer science student who has gained experience in Java, C, JavaScript, HTML, SQL and CSS.
 She is interested in graphic design and cryptography, as well as data analytics.
 In her spare time, she enjoys discovering the world around her by staying up to date on world events.

+## Vincent Liu
+*Front-end Developer*

+Vincent is a second year computer science student with experiences in Java, Python, C/C++, HTML and SQL.
+He is interested in game design and development thanks to years of gaming and modding experience.
+When he is not a programmer Vince puts on his fly suit and goes for a couple of circuits over the city of London as he is an amatuer pilot and aviation enthusiast